acyeh-lab/microbes/scripts/download_assemblies/README.md

 The script "download_ncbi_datasets.py" script downloads all complete, annotated genomes, proteoms, and gff3 files for a given organism.
 The gff3 download enables 16S rRNA extraction.

 The script "download_ref_datasets.py" downloads reference databases for all genes in a given file, if it exists.
+I used this to construct human gut refrence genome.

 ## Example run of Akkermansia genomes: